katterianjali/intern_wakaama/README.md

 Switch the tab to http://0.0.0.0:8080/#/clients to see the registered clients.
 Since we have not started the client yet, the page will be empty.

-Next, we need to build and start Wakaama.
-To build Wakaama execute the following steps.
+Next, we need to build Wakaama using the following steps.

-IMPORTANT: Check the content of examples/CMakeLists.txt file to verify that the configured configuration file points to shared/dtls/config-ccm-psk-tls1_2.h

 ```
 git clone https://github.com/hannestschofenig/wakaama.git